wizardmanannan/CX16Agi/README.md

 - Now displaying background graphics (more optimisation needed)

-# CX 16 Iteration 4 Goals (To Be Done)
+# CX 16 Iteration 4 Goals (Current)
-- Implement System Tick Replacing Inaccurate Inherited C One
 - Support AGI Textboxes
 - Implement A Loading Screen For the Background Graphics Drawing to Prevent Screen Tearing
+- Implement System Tick Replacing Inaccurate Inherited C One

+# CX 16 Iteration 5 Goals (Next)
+- Sprite support

 **Note: This Project Is Under Construction And Is Not Ready For General Use**

+Here is a quick demonstration video: https://youtu.be/IDdc890T_oY

 **Only AGI 1 & 2 games are currently supported**